Celarity Blog • Updated Feb 15, 2023

 Attract Quality Candidates: Part I – Quick Recruiting Tips

-2021 has created a candidate’s market.
+The past few years have created a candidate’s market.
 Recent research cites that between 30-50% of Americans plan to quit their job this year.
-If you’re struggling to attract quality candidates for open roles, there are several things you can do to boost applications.
+If you’re struggling to attract quality candidates for open roles, there are several recruiting tips you can use to boost applications.

-This article focuses on quick & easy recruiting tips you can implement right now.
-Also, keep a lookout for Part II (to be published in late September), where we’ll share longer-term recruiting strategies to make your company more competitive in attracting top applicants into the future.
+Also, check out Part II, where we share longer-term recruiting strategies to make your company more competitive in attracting top applicants in the future.

 Quick & Easy Recruiting Tips